usethesource/rascal-website/docs/LanguageReference.md

 **Examples.**

-Let's consider a small example of the use of function parameters in a function declaration, see [Function Declaration](#Declarations-Function) for more details on function declarations.
+Let's consider a small example of the use of function parameters in a function declaration, see [Function Declaration](#function) for more details on function declarations.
 The following function `swap` returns a tuple in which its arguments are swapped and can be applied to arbitrary values in a type safe manner:

 ``` rascal-shell